A simple framework that aligned teams at Target, Google, and LEGO

 Here's the problem: while departments fight over ownership, customers experience your brand as one thing.
 They don't care that your email comes from marketing, your app from product, and your support from operations.
 When these pieces don't connect, customers notice immediately – and they leave.

 Think of Google Glass: brilliant technology that solved real problems, but failed because Google optimized for the product, not the ecosystem.
 Privacy concerns, social awkwardness, and cultural resistance killed adoption.
-Now Meta is trying again because the ecosystem factors – remote work, AR acceptance, better technology – have finally shifted in their favor.
+Now Meta is trying again because the ecosystem factors have finally shifted in their favor.

 The lesson?
 You can't just design products or services – you have to design within their context too.
 But most organizations approach this backwards, asking "How do we coordinate our departments?" instead of "How do customers actually experience us?"

-A commandment I live by is to “never let your org chart show,” – meaning design how you’re organized with your customer in mind.
+A commandment I live by: "never let your org chart show."
 Moving from newsrooms to boardrooms taught me that great stories and great strategies both start the same way: with better questions.
-As a recovering journalist working with teams at places like Target, Google, and LEGO, I've learned that the art of asking questions – and listening – separates reactive coordination from proactive orchestration.
+Working with teams at Target, Google, and LEGO taught me this: great strategies start with better questions about customers, not better coordination between departments.

 The question that changes everything: Who are our users when they're not using our product?